hesedel/Garagesale/README.md

 1. **Setting Up Your Local Configuration**

-	(Optional) Copy cPanel-email-account-manager.php into a different subdomain in your server then update it to match your cPanel configuration
+	(Optional) Copy cPanel-email-account-manager.php into a different subdomain in your server then update it to match your cPanel configuration.

 	Duplicate `/protected/config/params.php.sample` to `/protected/config/params.php`
 		then update it to match your local environment configuration.